Guillermo Moreno: Government career

 His first government position was Under-Secretary of Production in the Buenos Aires City Government, under mayor Carlos Grosso, in the early 1990s.
-He later became an assistant to the Trade Secretary during the Presidency of Eduardo Duhalde (2002–2003).
+He later became an assistant to the Trade Secretary during the presidency of Eduardo Duhalde (2002–2003).
 Moreno was linked with economists Eduardo Curia, Pablo Challú, and Daniel Carbonetto and with union leader Omar Viviani.
 He was also an advisor to the Argentine Workers Movement (MTA).

 He later served as an advisor to Pablo Challú at the Ministry of Domestic Trade and as an official in the Ministry for the Protection of Competition, both under the presidency of Eduardo Duhalde.

 Moreno became close to Néstor Kirchner before Kirchner became president in 2003.
 He was one of the members of the Calafate Group, a think-tank created by Kirchner and others as a forum to foster ideas that would reverse the neo-liberal policies of the 1990s.

 In Kirchner's government, Moreno served as Secretary of Communications for a few months in 2005.
 Moreno was named Secretary of Domestic Trade by Néstor Kirchner in November 2005.
 He remained in the post after Kirchner was succeeded in the presidency by his wife, Cristina Fernández de Kirchner, in 2007.

-Cristina Kirchner's government was described by the Center for Security Policy in 2013 as seeking “to impose price controls by intimidating the business community,” an action “openly carried out by her Secretary of Commerce, Guillermo Moreno.”
-Moreno's severe control-economy approach was widely criticized for drying up investment and devastating Argentina's manufacturing sector.
-The Financial Times identified Moreno in 2011 as Argentina's “weapon” in the fight “to curb rising food prices and to ration gas to factories, to quell petrol price hikes and to block imports,” as well as “to control the black market exchange rate.”
-Moreno, stated El Litoral, “was responsible for the implementation of various price-freeze programs, all with poor results.”
-These included short-term “price agreements” covering basic food products and bread prices.
-Moreno also introduced a government-issued “SuperCard,” also known in the media as a “Morenocard,” in 2013 as an alternative to regular credit cards.